 The Museum of Art continues to be down but considerable efforts are being made by Kasia Baredeen, our Curator, to iron out our technical issues with the functionality of the website.
 Our hope is that members will be able to upload art from profiles they log into personally, to ease the process.

-The future for General Services includes the development of the new Recognitions Coordinator position and how it can serve both the community but the administration as well as in its ability to bring members together.
-We will continue to strive to bring meaningful activities to the Guilds and information and usability our other services.
+The future for General Services includes the development of the new Recognitions Coordinator position and how it can serve both the community and the administration, as well as in its ability to bring members together.
+We will continue to strive to bring meaningful activities to the Guilds, and information and usability of our other services.

 Community Development will continue to change and evolve as the needs and interests of the membership shift.
 Our objective is and always will be to serve and see to the enjoyment of all members as best we can.
 We want to ensure that all members have equal access to multiple opportunities to get to know one another and form meaningful bonds that will last hopefully as long as they are members and well beyond.

 Current Staff as of the End of 2007

 - Darim Pelegro, Director* firstname.lastname@example.org

 - Yelenia Hylraren, Manager, General Services* firstname.lastname@example.org